A must-do when in Perth Western Australia, is to take a day trip to Fremantle – a lovely port city nearby full of so many great things to do!

 Just behind Esplanade Park, the Fremantle Fishing Boat Harbour is still a working fishing port and has a really lovely vibrant atmosphere.
 If you’re craving fish and chips for lunch, this is the place to go!

-There’s always lots of people here enjoying an al-fresco lunch at the waterfront seafood restaurants – popular ones being Kaili’s Fish Market and Cicerello’s Landing (named Western Australia’s number 1 place for fish and chips!) which both have nice views of the harbour.
+There are always lots of people here enjoying an al-fresco lunch at the waterfront seafood restaurants – popular ones being Kaili’s Fish Market and Cicerello’s Landing (named Western Australia’s number 1 place for fish and chips!) which both have nice views of the harbour.

 Bather’s Beach House is located just around the corner on the beachfront and offers views out over the sea if you’d prefer!